 How can I treat canker sores?

 Several commercial oral medications are on the market to help relieve canker sore pain and inflammation and reduce welts.
 There are also a number of at-home remedies you can use to help relieve pain and heal faster.
-You can also contact your dentist or orthodontist to see what he or she recommends.
+You can also contact your dentist near me or orthodontist to see what he or she recommends.
 Many different mouth rinses can be made that will help relieve the symptoms.
 Let’s take a look at some of the home remedies.

-- This might sound weird but the live cultures in yogurt may help counteract the bacteria that cause canker sores.
+- This might sound weird but the live cultures in yogurt may help counteract the bacteria that cause alum for canker sores.
 Just eat a cup of yogurt a day, but make sure you see the words live or probiotic cultures on the package.

 - This has been used since antiquity to help preserve things and it has both anti-inflammatory and antibacterial properties.
 Simply apply to a canker sore up to four times a day to help the healing process.
 Remember, though, that babies and toddlers should never be fed honey.
 If you can find unpasteurized local honey, that is the best to choose.